marcodelmastro/AdventOfCode2022/README.md

 * [Day 20](Day20.ipynb).
 Linked list with the usual menace of huge numbers for part 2/

 * [Day 21](Day21.ipynb).
 Simple recursive solution for Part 1, dicotomic search + brute force around minumum for Part 2.
 Added semi-analytical solution using `sympy` to simplify the mathematical expression after the initial solution.

+* Day 22: **TODO** (did not find the time yet)

+* [Day 23](Day23.ipynb).
+A puzzle similar to Conway’s game of Life with some peculiar rules.
+I overcomplicated the parsing function to “ease” the visualization, only to include a off-by-one error (the first line of the input was not read!) that was thankfully quickly found on Reddit.
+Once fixed all the rest worked out of the box for both Part 1 and Part 2.